avaarm/Better-Earth/README.md

 ## Description

-Budget Tracker is a full-stack application that allows the user to add and subtract funds onile or offline.
+Better Earth is a full-stack application that allows the user to find eco-firendly alternatives to everyday consumer products.
-Additionally, the application allows the user to visualize a graph of their total spendings in a day over a period of time.

-This project enabled me to gain a better understadning of looking at pre-existing code and analyzing where the connections need to be made in order for it to make it a progressive web applciation.Through this program I learned to work in IndexedDB as well as the use of Manifest, Service Worker, and CacheAPI.
+Some additional features of the project are a news and footprint history sections.
+This project enabled us learn about react and routing within react.

 ## Table of Contents